Skip to content

 The Scanner Step

 About half of high-volume venues use ID scanners, especially in college towns and downtown districts where compliance enforcement is strict.
 Scanners read the PDF417 barcode on the back of the card and check whether the encoded data matches the printed data on the front.
 A green light means the encoding is well-formed and matches the printed information.
 A red light means a mismatch or unreadable encoding.
+A card built to clear this layer is what people mean by a scannable fake ID.

 The scanner step is faster than the visual check but covers a different angle of detection.
 A fake with a perfectly printed front can still fail at the scanner if the barcode encoding was incorrect or the format does not match the issuing state's schema.
 Conversely, a fake with a clean scanner pass can still be rejected on visual grounds.
 The two checks complement each other, which is why venues that use both have higher detection rates.
+For exactly what the scanner tests and what passing it proves, see whether fake IDs scan.

 For more on what scanners actually read and miss, see Fake IDs and Digital Scanners.